linux-dev-arch/cherryscript/README.md

 * div - used to divide two numbers
 * var - used to create a variable
 * assign - used to assign or change a variable value
+* inc - used to increment an integer variable
  ### if anyone wants to help me in the development please let me know in github issues
 ## How to use
 <p>To run a .cheri file just download the interpreter i.e cherryscript.py.